 Nancy calls for sugar, but you could use the sweetener of your choice, to taste.
 There was a time that sugar was used to preserve it longer, but it will last at least 10 days in the refrigerator without cane sugar.

 This strawberry shrub recipe is from my friend’s new book called Fruit.
-While Nancie McDermott’s new book is not vegan, most things can be easily veganized with a few tweaks like flax eggs and nut creams.
+Nancie McDermott’s new book is not vegan, but most things can be easily veganized with a few tweaks like flax eggs and nut creams.

 Can I Use Strawberry Shrub As a Cocktail Mixer?

 This recipe is perfect with some sparkling water for a refreshing mocktail, but I have to admit I like mine with a little gin from time to time.
+You can use it for cocktails, to flavor black tea, and so much more.
+Just use your imagination!

 Nancie McDermott's Strawberry Shrub